 The typical process of galvanisation is described below.

-To begin, the steel must be treated and cleaned to remove any scale, rust, oil, paint or other surface contaminants.
+To begin, the steel is treated and cleaned to remove any scale, rust, oil, paint or other surface contaminants.

 The steel is completely immersed in a bath of molten zinc.
 A uniform coating is produced by the zinc reacting with the steel to form a series of zinc-iron alloy layers.
 The mass of the steel component being protected will determine the thickness of the layers.

-The component is removed from the bath after a period of immersion which varies according to the size and mass.
+The component is removed from the bath after some time, the duration of immersion will vary according to size and mass.
 The steel will carry with it an outer layer of molten zinc which solidifies upon cooling to form the outer coating.

 Small components such as fasteners can be galvanised by a similar process.
 They are loaded into perforated cylindrical steel baskets and lowered into the bath.
 Upon removal, they are rotated at high speeds for 15-20 seconds in a centrifuge which throws off excess zinc and maintains the integrity of the components.